-Chibale Zambia: individuality and conformity
+Chibale, Zambia: individuality and conformity

 Nawe, kwenu takwali bakulu!